7 Key CMMS Questions to Ask Before Purchasing Software

 Remember, you can negotiate on price and ask about discounts based on differences in your requirements.

-3. How Can the System be Used and Can it be Updated?
+How Can the Tool Be Used and Can It Be Updated?

 Depending on your overall requirements, there are many different ways that CMMS software can be applied.